NCERT History Class 10 | India and the World of Print – Concept

 • English language press in India developed relatively late, despite the presence of the English East India Company importing presses from the late seventeenth century.

-• James Augustus Hickey initiated English printing with the Bengal Gazette in 1780, emphasizing its independence from colonial influence.
+• James Augustus Hickey initiated English printing with the Bengal Gazette in 1780, emphasising its independence from colonial influence.

 4. Significance of Bengal Gazette: